-Data and analytics can, and should, support decision making across the whole organization.
+Data and analytics can, and should, support decision making across the whole organisation.
 In this section, we have outlined some key questions to ask to understand whether your business is getting the most from your data.

 8. Is your business performance reporting automated?

 The most effective companies can make data-driven decisions very quickly.
 These organisations can assess performance, spot opportunities and act accordingly.
 This is supported by automated business reporting that is always fresh, accurate and available for use.

 9. Can your business quickly and easily calculate cost per acquisition, customer lifetime value and retention rate?